christian-taillon/infosec-interview-questions/soc.md

 Congrats.
 You're established.
 ```

 What is SSL and how does it work?
-What is SSL how does it work?
 ```
 Wraps TCP session in encrypted tunnel to secure data in packets.
 ```